Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Kidding.
 Well, I’m not kidding about the money saving!

 Firstly, when I decided to swap Tesco for Aldi I had to get myself back in the mindset of visiting the supermarket.
-Only shopping is really convenient, as you can do it anytime, without leaving home.
+Online shopping is really convenient, as you can do it anytime, without leaving home.
 However, by switching up our routine a little it has been perfectly fine for either myself or Thomas to visit Aldi once a week.
 Sometimes even less!
 I’m still meal planning frequently and this definitely helps with the food shopping.
+I wanted to save money on my food shopping though so needs must!

 I found that I have had to change my mindset when I decided to swap Tesco for Aldi.
 In recent months I had convinced myself that the saving at Aldi wasn’t worth the additional time.
 However, as Aldi is small, and the tills run so efficiently, we can be in and out of the store and home again within 30 minutes.
 This is around the same time it takes me to complete an online shop now Tesco have improved their website…!
 Also, I had told myself that Aldi didn’t have all of the items that we needed.
 I was wrong.
 They have almond milk and lots of other dairy free items for Daisy.
 Also, their own range of items are often dairy free too – with some really surprising finds.
 This means that I’ve saving a small fortune compared to buying the branded items in Tesco.
 We have had to make a few changes and I’ve done a little more cooking from scratch but I find this is better for our weight and health anyway.